travelogues/travelogues.github.io/_pages/home.md

   Comparative Perspectives on the 'Orient‘ in (Early) Modern Travelogues“ in Vienna on 28.–29.11.2019.
 The submission is now closed - we thank everyone for the overwhelming interest!
 You can expect further information soon."
 feature_row:
+  - title: "Japan and the Ottoman Empire"
+    excerpt: "We are proud to give you deeper insights to this workshop that took place earlier this year in Kyoto."
+    url: /kyoto
+    btn_label: Read More
+    btn_class: btn--inverse
   - title: "Travelogues in Kyoto!"
     excerpt: "We are very happy to announce presentations of our Travelogues project at the University of Kyoto!"
     url: /blog/20190508/travelogues_kyoto.html